tubbytwins/bumwings-kbd/v001/info.md

 *  Reliance on the "mod" row (below the lower row) for modifiers;  I could have made this different, but these are harder to reach.
 *  Hard to reach the "number row" (above the upper row); again with the short fingers thing.
 *  Too many keys in the thumb clusters; using the 3 vertically stacked 1U keys is good for some usage, but not great for fast typing (in practice).
-*  Increased key travel (compared to the trusty Typematrix models) with typical Cherry switches means more work to type *and* more impact on fingers, as I find that I need to really bang the things to get the effective feedback that I need to touch-type with any speed.
+*  Increased key travel (compared to the trusty TypeMatrix models) with typical Cherry switches means more work to type *and* more impact on fingers, as I find that I need to really bang the things to get the effective feedback that I need to touch-type with any speed.

 Other issues were postural and positional: having the two halves of the Erdogox spaced apart meant that it was possible to put my mouse and mousepad between them; however, I keep finding that I reach outwards (instead of inwards) to find the mouse.
 Old habits truly do die hard!